Asociácia

 The Act defines critical infrastructure and essential services, establishes the competences of state administration bodies and determines the procedures for identifying critical entities.
 The main coordinator is the Ministry of the Interior of the Slovak Republic, which cooperates with central bodies responsible for individual sectors.
 The Government of the Slovak Republic approves the strategy for the resilience of critical entities.

-The legislation covers 11 key sectors: energy, transport, finance, postal services, health, water and air, digital infrastructure, public administration, space, food production, processing and distribution, and industry.
-The relevant central government authorities are designated for each sector.
+The legislation covers 11 key sectors: energy, transport, finance, postal services, healthcare, water and atmosphere, digital infrastructure, public administration, space, food production, processing and distribution, and industry.
+For each sector, relevant central state administration bodies and basic services are designated.
+A basic service is a service of a critical entity that is of fundamental importance for maintaining vital social functions or economic activities, including protection of public health, security, or the environment.

 The law introduces a new risk assessment system and sets out obligations for critical entities, including the adoption of a security plan and incident reporting.
 Important deadlines are the submission of a risk assessment by 31 August 2025, the development of a draft strategy by 31 October 2025, its approval by 17 January 2026 and the identification of critical entities by 17 July 2026.